rootdnh/blog-api-node/README.md

 (under development)

+# This project is a complete blog API, with frontend, I hope to help some developers know how they can create something whole.

 # Steps to run

-* Create postgres container in docker (duplicate this for dev version)
+* Create postgres container in docker.

 ```
 sudo docker run --name blog-api-node \